Decision in 20 seconds

 FAQ

-Is 'while' being replaced by newer constructs in AI systems?
+Is 'while' still relevant in modern AI systems?